title.gif (2832 bytes)

 Looking through the endoscope the inseminating needle at the bottom of the gun is strategically placed so

-that it punctures the uterine horn and the semen is injected directly into the lumen of the the uterus.
+that it punctures the uterine horn and the semen is injected directly into the lumen of the uterus.

 Just two days after completing 8 weeks of radiation I was overwhelmed with joy.